 - Even if the estate tax is repealed, the gift tax will likely remain in effect.
 The gift tax is viewed as a backstop to both the estate tax and the income tax, as it inhibits the ability to shift low basis assets to family members in a lower tax bracket.
 As a result, even if the estate tax is repealed, it is likely that the gift tax will remain in effect, as it did in 2010.
 Undertaking current estate planning may provide a pool of funds available to descendants in the future without incurring gift tax at such time.

 With these factors in mind, savvy clients are looking for more useful advice than just “Stay healthy.”
 Certain planning may be undertaken now to protect an individual’s estate against costly future estate, gift or capital gains taxes, without forfeiting the benefits from potential estate tax repeal.
 For example, currently available valuation discounts can be combined with estate freeze techniques to remove assets from the reach of both federal and state taxes, without incurring a current gift tax.
 Furthermore, regardless of the legislation that may be enacted by the incoming administration, the estate tax regime that will be in effect at the time of an individual’s death is unknown.
 Such uncertainty should inspire thoughtful consideration and prudent action.

-To find out what you can do to best position you and your family in the current tax environment, please contact one of the senior members of our Trusts and Estates Department listed below.
+To find out what you can do to best position you and your family in the current tax environment, please contact a senior member of our Trusts and Estates Department listed below.

 © 2016 Herrick, Feinstein LLP.
 This alert is provided by Herrick, Feinstein LLP to keep its clients and other interested parties informed of current legal developments that may affect or otherwise be of interest to them.
 The information is not intended as legal advice or legal opinion and should not be construed as such.